🍡 mochi

 FieldDescription

-componentNameIsland component name
+componentNameIsland component name.

 kind'hydratable' (SSR throw inside a hydratable island) or 'server' (server-island endpoint render).
-The MochiIslandErrorKind type also reserves 'client-hydrate', but client-side errors are not currently emitted to the event bus.

-messageError message — safe to forward
+messageError message — safe to forward.

-stackStack trace; populated only when development: true
+stackStack trace; populated only when development: true.

 See also